 In an era where technological advancements are increasingly interwoven with legal processes, the judiciary must recognize when and how AI can be used effectively and responsibly.
 The guide underscores that AI is no longer an abstract tool but a practical one that, when employed ethically, can enhance access to justice and improve efficiencies in case management and other judicial functions.

-The guidelines have been co-authored by Dr. Karen Eltis, a Faculty member of the Centre for Law, Technology and Society and a Full Professor in the Faculty of Law, Civil Law Section.
+The guidelines have been co-authored by Dr. Martin Felsky and Prof. Karen Eltis, a Faculty member of the Centre for Law, Technology and Society and a Full Professor in the Faculty of Law, Civil Law Section.
 They cover best practices and resources to help judiciary members navigate AI’s complexities.
 They also address potential risks, ensuring judicial officers are well-informed about both the promises and limitations of AI in a legal setting.

 The AI Guidelines are available directly from the CJC’s website here.